 The Form 656 Offer in Compromise (Revision 3/2018) package contains a worksheet titled “IRS OIC Monthly Low Income Guidelines Worksheet” designed to assist taxpayers in determining whether they qualify for the income exception.

-All offer payments (e.g., lump sum, short term, deferred periodic) are considered “payments on tax” and are not refundable deposits regardless of whether the IRS declares the offer not processable or later returns, rejects, withdraws, or terminates the offer as a result of its investigation.
+All offer payments (e.g., lump sum, and short term) are considered “payments on tax” and are not refundable deposits regardless of whether the IRS declares the offer not processable or later returns, rejects, withdraws, or terminates the offer as a result of its investigation.
 When this happens, the IRS will apply the payment(s) to the taxpayer’s outstanding tax liability.

 Taxpayers must specify in writing when submitting their offers how to apply the payments to the tax, penalty and interest due.
 Otherwise, the IRS will apply the payments in the best interest of the government (IRC section 7122(c)(2)(A)).